The Fourth Industrial Revolution and the Power of Data

 Sadly 99% of humanity has virtually no comprehension of how everyday technology works – and it is about to get much more complicated.

-The opportunity lies in both simplifying the complexity and taking commercial advantage of the Industrial Revolution 4.0.
+The opportunity lies in both simplifying the complexity and taking commercial advantage of the Fourth Industrial Revolution.
 Without sounding too grandiose – the Googles of this world are fundamentally very primitive technologies.

-In my simple view the opportunity lies in both simplifying the complexity and taking full commercial advantage of the Industrial Revolution 4.0.
+In my simple view the opportunity lies in both simplifying the complexity and taking full commercial advantage of the Fourth Industrial Revolution.
 Without sounding too grandiose – the Googles of this world are fundamentally very primitive technologies (which is why they bought DeepMind – the UK artificial intelligence diamond).

 In basic terms, Facebook designed a pretty interface (something your children will be able to do by the time they leave school) that gave ‘free’ services in exchange for data.
 Google came up with a very clever mathematical formula: how to count the popularity of web pages.
 Neither business could make any money until they started trading their user’s data via advertising.
 With the smartest PhDs in the world – the basic model is – give people candy and in return get hugely valuable data.
 Primitive but beautiful.